jhu-arch/arch-tutorial/Singularity.rst

 We will prepare an image using `Docker container`_, and make it available on `Docker Hub`_ and then an administrator will create a Singularity container to run it on Rockfish.

 In order to build the application, we need to use a Docker Desktop.
-The, we generated a Dockerfile to created `Nanopolish`_ application as an example.
-It is a software package for signal-level analysis of Oxford Nanopore sequencing data.
+Then, we will generate a Dockerfile to create `Nanopolish`_ application as an example.
+The Nanopolish is a software package for signal-level analysis of Oxford Nanopore sequencing data.

 .. note::
   There are different ways to run Nanopolish: via conda, via installation source or container.
 This tutorial will cover how to install it using singularity, via docker hub repository.